 Chime is a no-fee checking account that offers direct deposit, a debit card, and a rewards program.
 You can open an account with Chime in minutes through the mobile app (available on iOS and Android devices) or online—the process is simple, fast, and straightforward.

-The bank has no minimum balance requirement, monthly fee, or overdraft fees.
+The bank has no minimum balance requirement, monthly or overdraft fees.
 It also doesn’t charge you to make ATM withdrawals at any of its 60,000 fee-free ATMs.
-For an out-of-network ATM, you’ll be charged $1 to $3 per withdrawal depending on where you are making your withdrawal from.
+For an out-of-network ATM, you’ll be charged $1 to $3 per withdrawal, depending on where you withdraw.

 Chime offers both personal checking accounts as well as business checking accounts for companies looking for more robust options than what traditional banks offer them today.